Sydney-Informatics-Hub/eeharvest/README.md

 - `download()`: download data collection(s) to disk without limits on size or number of files

+**Bonus**: use `map()` to preview assets in an interactive map (credit: `geemap`)

 ### Why `eeharvest`?

 This package is part of the AgReFed [Geodata-Harvester] project which extends the vision of providing Findable, Accessible, Interoperable and Reusable (FAIR) agricultural data (and beyond) to Australian researchers and stakeholders.

-There are currently two main packages in the Geodata-Harvester project:
+There are currently three packages that have been produced under AgReFed:

-- `geodata-harvester`: a Python package for data extraction and processing from a wide range of data sources in Australia, with support for Google Earth Engine via a dependency on `eeharvest` (see below)
+- 🐍 `geodata-harvester`: a Python package for data extraction and processing from a wide range of data sources in Australia, with support for Google Earth Engine via a dependency on `eeharvest` (see below)
-- `eeharvest`: **this package**, which provides access to Google Earth Engine and is thus designed as a standalone package for anyone to use without the baggage of `geodata-harvester`
+- 🐍 `eeharvest`: **this package**, which provides access to Google Earth Engine and is thus designed as a standalone package for anyone to use without the baggage of `geodata-harvester`
+- `dataharvester`: an R package that replicates the functionality of `geodata-harvester`, but using R fundamentals and syntax

-## Features
+## `eeharvest` features

 - [x] **Download** from any dataset available on the [Google Earth Engine Data Catalog]
 - [x] Perform automatic cloud and shadow **masking** (credit: `eemont`)